Foreign influences on Pompeii: Literature

 The works and writers of Greek literature held a great influence over Roman culture.
 Beyond impacting Roman writing itself, scenes from Greek literature have been discovered throughout Pompeii.
 For instance, The House of the Tragic Poet displays a series of frescos which illustrate events from the Iliad by the Greek poet Homer.
 One panel displays the hero Achilles seated before his tent as he involuntarily releases his lover Briseis to Patroclus who guides her to Agamemnon, the king of the Greeks.
 The following panel, of which only half survives, portrays Helen as she steps from her homeland onto a ship which will transport her to Troy.
 It is believed that the lost fragment may have shown Paris, already in the ship, waiting for Helen, his queen, to join him.

 Origin of Egyptian influences

 Rome had been politically intertwined with Egypt as early as the 2nd century BC during the rule of Ptolemy VI, however it was during the conflict between Octavian (later named Augustus) and Mark Antony and Cleopatra VII that Rome underwent a period of being considerably influenced by Egyptian culture.
-Under Roman rule by the 30BC, Egypt began transmitting spoils of war and new materials such as glass, papyrus, minerals and ores to Rome.
+Under Roman rule by the 30 BC, Egypt began transmitting spoils of war and new materials such as glass, papyrus, minerals and ores to Rome.
 This conquest and influx of goods sparked a new fascination with ancient Egyptian culture with Romans now incorporating Egyptian art, architecture and religion into their own lives.